kkazuma19/MIMONet/README.md

 **[Google Drive Dataset and Pretrained Models](https://drive.google.com/drive/folders/185K0BCAamuoinwJk-Un2Q52uAFpoN9gz?usp=sharing)**

 The shared directory contains full simulation datasets, model checkpoints, and evaluation outputs for all three benchmark systems (LDC, Subchannel, HeatExchanger).
+These resources provide complete reproducibility for all quantitative comparisons, ablation analyses, and field-reconstruction experiments.

 ### `Baselines/`
 Contains all baseline experiments evaluated in the study, organized by case: